0x6b/so/README.md

 Usage: so [OPTIONS] [CHANNEL_NAME] [COMMAND]

 Commands:
+  update-channels      Update the list of available channels in the
+                       configuration file
+  generate-completion  Generate a shell completion script.
+At the moment, only
+                       `fish` is supported
-  generate-completion  Generate shell completion script update-channels      Update the list of available channels in the configuration file help                 Print this message or the help of the given subcommand(s)
+  help                 Print this message or the help of the given subcommand(s)

 Arguments:
   [CHANNEL_NAME]  The name of the channel to open.
-If not provided, select from a list
+If not provided, select from
-                  of available channels
+                  a list of available channels

 Options:
-  -b, --browser          Open the channel in the browser instead of the Slack app -c, --config <CONFIG>  Path to the configuration file.
+  -b, --browser          Open the channel in the browser instead of the Slack
+                         app
+  -c, --config <CONFIG>  Path to the configuration file.
 Defaults to
                          $XDG_CONFIG_HOME/so/config.toml
   -h, --help             Print help